- Ontario Graduate Scholarship (OGS)

 - Canada Graduate Scholarship - Masters (NSERC, SSHRC, & CIHR)

 - Natural Sciences and Engineering Research Council (NSERC)-Postgraduate Scholarships - Doctoral program (PGS-D)

-- Social Sciences and Humanities Research Council (SSHRC)-Doctoral
+- Social Sciences and Humanities Research Council (SSHRC) - Doctoral Fellowship

 - Canadian Institutes of Health Research (CIHR)-Doctoral